 Formula For Paying Debt and Saving For A Down Payment For A House

-The bad news had us a bit freaked out as we lost and income and had to reset our expenses.
+The bad news made us a bit freaked out as we lost our income and had to reset our expenses.

-Once you have everything sorted and safe for you at all angles and start looking for your home.
+Once you have everything sorted and safe for you from all angles and start looking for your home.

 Don’t leave yourself eating Kraft Dinner every night if you buy a cheaper home and live comfortably instead of with financial stress.

-Just because someone says you can afford doesn’t mean you can.
+Just because someone says you can afford it doesn’t mean you can.
 Remember that.